-New road construction works along improved horizontal and vertical alignments require substantial clearing of the natural vegetation and the earthworks required very often involves major cut and fill embankments.
-Construction of associated bridges and culverts also result in a corresponding disturbance to the existing vegetation.
-Resulting from these construction activities extensive areas of disturbed land are placed at risk of erosion.
-These risks are exacerbated in areas of the wet tropics of Australia, which are subject to high intensity rainfall.
-The wet tropical regions of Australia also extend over vast areas with a diversity of soil types including highly dispersive soils containing little if any nutrients.
+New road construction works along improved horizontal and vertical alignments require substantial clearing of the natural vegetation and the earthwork required very often involves major cut and fill embankments.
+Construction of associated bridges and culverts also results in disturbance of the existing vegetation.
+Resulting from these construction activities, extensive areas of disturbed land are placed at risk of erosion.
+This risk is exacerbated in areas of Australia which are subject to high-intensity rainfall.
+The wet tropical regions of Australia extend over vast areas with a diversity of soil types, including highly dispersive soils containing little if any nutrients.

-In the wet tropics of Far North Queensland vetiver contour hedges have recently been established as a rapid and effective method of stabilising new road embankments and other disturbed areas.
-Other trials undertaken with substitution of vetiver contour hedges to control storm water runoff, in lieu of the traditional and expensive methods of constructing rock check dams in table drains and culvert outlets, concrete shoulder dykes and treatment of areas subject to piping are encouraging in respect of their effectiveness and attractive cost benefits.
+In the wet tropics of Far North Queensland, vetiver contour hedges have recently been established as a rapid and effective method of stabilizing new road embankments and other disturbed areas.
+Other trials undertaken with substitution of vetiver contour hedges to control storm water runoff, in lieu of the traditional and expensive methods of constructing rock check dams in table drains and culvert outlets, concrete shoulder dykes and treatment of areas subject to piping are encouraging in terms of effectiveness and attractive cost benefits.